Puerto Princesa: Climate

 Puerto Princesa features a tropical wet and dry climate (Köppen climate classification Aw).
-It is usually wet from May to December and with very little rain from January to April.
+It is usually wet from May to December, with very little rain from January to April.
 Average temperature is 27.43 C while the annual average rainfall is 1563.8 mm per year.
 It is warm and humid all year round.

+On 23 April 2025 the town reached 37.0C for the first time in history.

 Demographics

 In the 2020 census, the population of Puerto Princesa was 307,079 people, with a density of sigfig 307,079/2,381.02.

 Waves of migrants from other Philippine provinces, and even other countries, have turned Puerto Princesa into a melting pot of various cultures.
 Among the original inhabitants are the Cuyonons who have a rich legacy of folklore and traditions.
 Indigenous groups include the Tagbanwas, Palawanos, Molbogs and Bataks, each group with its distinct culture and system of beliefs.

 Total inhabitants number 307,079 (as of 2020), of which three-quarter of the population resides in the city proper, an urban settlement on the shores of Puerto Princesa Bay.
 Although the predominant language is Tagalog, Cuyonon is widely spoken and used throughout the whole city, as well as Hiligaynon, other Visayan languages, and English.